Peoria Illinois

 In addition to the distilleries came farm machinery manufacturing by William Nurse in 1837.
 Also, two men called Toby and Anderson brought the steel plow circa 1843, which gained immediate success.
 The dominant manufacturing companies in Peoria were Kingman Plow Co., Acme Harvester Co., Selby, Starr & Co., and Avery Manufacturing Co.
 In 1889, Keystone Steel & Wire developed the first wire fence and has since been the nation's leading manufacturer.

-The city's largest mall is Northwoods Mall.
-Other retail centers include The Shoppes at Grand Prairie, Sheridan Village, Metro Centre, Willow Knolls Court, and Westlake Shopping Center.
+Northwoods Mall is the largest shopping mall in both Peoria and the Tri-County area.
+Other retail centers include The Shoppes at Grand Prairie, Junction City Shopping Center, Campustown Shopping Center, Sheridan Village, Metro Centre, Willow Knolls Court, and Westlake Shopping Center.

 Renaissance Park was originally designated as a research park, originally established in May 2003 as the Peoria Medical and Technology District.
 It consisted of nine residential neighborhoods, Bradley University, the medical district, and the National Center for Agricultural Utilization Research.
 The Peoria NEXT Innovation Center opened in August 2007 and provides both dry and wet labs, as well as conference and office space for emerging start-up companies.
 Over $2 billion in research is conducted in Peoria annually.
 While the Renaissance Park research park project never came to full fruition, many of the original ideas from the original Renaissance Park concept still continue on a smaller level via The Renaissance Park Community Association.